Alexander Hamilton: Congress and the army

 While Hamilton was in Congress, discontented soldiers began to pose a danger to the young United States.
 Most of the army was then posted at Newburgh, New York.
 Those in the army were funding much of their own supplies, and they had not been paid in eight months.
 Furthermore, after Valley Forge, the Continental officers had been promised in May 1778 a pension of half their pay when they were discharged.
-By the early 1780s, due to the structure of the government under the Articles of Confederation, it had no power to tax to either raise revenue or pay its soldiers.
+By the early 1780s, the government established under the Articles of Confederation lacked the authority to levy taxes, limiting its ability to generate revenue or provide payment for its soldiers.
 In 1782, after several months without pay, a group of officers organized to send a delegation to lobby Congress, led by Captain Alexander McDougall.
 The officers had three demands: the army's pay, their own pensions, and commutation of those pensions into a lump-sum payment if Congress were unable to afford the half-salary pensions for life.
 Congress rejected the proposal.

 Several congressmen, including Hamilton, Robert Morris, and Gouverneur Morris, attempted to use the so-called Newburgh Conspiracy as leverage to secure support from the states and in Congress for funding of the national government.
 They encouraged MacDougall to continue his aggressive approach, implying unknown consequences if their demands were not met, and defeated proposals designed to end the crisis without establishing general taxation: that the states assume the debt to the army, or that an impost be established dedicated to the sole purpose of paying that debt.